MakeContributions/DSA/docs/en/Strings/Palindrome.md

 A palindrome is a word, phrase, number or sequence of words that reads the same backward as forward.
 Punctuation and spaces between the words or lettering is allowed.

 ## Steps
-### Step 1
+1. Clean the string by removing all punctuation and whitespace and converting all letters to lowercase.
-Reverse string.
+2. Reverse the clean string.
-### Step 2
-Compare the reversed string to the original string, if they are equal this mean that string is palindrome.
+3. If the clean string is the same as the reversed string then we have a palindrome.

 ## Example